-Analysis | 3 takeaways from Day Two of Trump’s impeachment trial
+Analysis | 3 takeaways from Day 2 of Trump’s impeachment trial

-While Tuesday’s presentation was mostly about emotion — Democratic impeachment managers sought to emphasize the import of the trial and pass a procedural hurdle — Wednesday was more about actually connecting things to Trump.
+While Tuesday’s presentation was mostly about emotion — Democratic impeachment managers sought to emphasize the importance of the trial and pass a procedural hurdle — Wednesday was more about actually connecting things to Trump.

 It’s one thing to remind viewers that bad stuff happened.
-But to prove incitement, you need to argue that Trump actually caused them to happen.
+But to prove incitement, you need to argue that Trump actually caused it to happen.

-Lead impeachment manager Rep. Jamie Raskin (D-Md.) sought to do that early in his presentation.
-Trump’s team has broadly referred to Trump’s claims of free speech, while ignoring the established limits on such speech, which include incitement and defamation.
-The generic example is shouting fire in crowd theater.
+Rep. Jamie Raskin (D-Md.), the lead impeachment manager, sought to do that early in his presentation.
+Trump’s team has broadly referred to Trump’s claims of free speech while ignoring the established limits on such speech, which include incitement and defamation.
+The generic example is shouting fire in a crowded theater.
 Yes, you have free speech, but no, you can’t just say whatever you want, because your words have consequences for other people.

 Raskin rode that metaphor:

 There are limits to the metaphor.
 Trump’s response was delayed, even by the accounts of GOP senators and some former White House aides.
-He also offered words of praise for the mob, expressing “love” for them even as it was occurring and later saying it would a day for them to remember.
-But he did, in the same “love” video, tell them to go home and do so peacefully.
+He also offered words of praise for the rioters, expressing “love” for them even as it was occurring and later saying it would be a day for them to remember.
+But he did, in the same “love” video, tell them to go home peacefully.

-Trump often mixes his messages like this, giving himself plausible deniability while seemingly sending a deliberate, suggestive message to his allies.
-His team will focus on the “go home” stuff rather than the “I love you” stuff — along with his speech before the Capitol riot which briefly encouraged those approaching the Capitol to peacefully protest.
+Trump often mixes his messages like this, giving himself plausible deniability while seeming to send a message.
+His team will focus on the “go home” stuff rather than the “I love you” stuff.
 It’s up to Democrats to argue that his encouragement and negligence outweighed these messages.

-Expect that case to rely heavily upon the statements of rioters who say Trump invited them — along with accounts that Trump was happy about the scenes he was seeing on TV.
+Expect that argument to rely heavily upon the statements of rioters who say they were encouraged by Trump to act — along with accounts that Trump was happy about the scenes he was seeing on TV.

 2. Connecting the historical dots on subversion